datu925/electric-machines/backend/README.md

 | tonnageMin            |           | HVAC                 | Minimum tonnage that an HVAC can make change in air in an hour.                                                                   |
 | tonnageMax            |           | HVAC                 | Maximum tonnage that an HVAC can make change in air in an hour.

-2. `GET appliance/all`: Returns all raw appliance data back to the requester without any modification.

-- Command to build in local: `npm run build-local`
-- Command to start service in localhost (port 8080): `npm start`

 ### Notable Libraries
 - [factify v4.26.2](https://fastify.dev/)